kaushik88/kaushik88.github.io/_drafts/spectacular_catastrophe.md

 6. What to do when someone lies to you - Hold others to same standards as you!
 LOVE this.
 7. Time exists so that everything doesn't happen at once.
 8. Left out - JOMO.
+9. Boundaries: A Moving Target - We push others boundaries and our own.
+We don't know where they are as they vary.